federicocarboni/eloquent-ffmpeg/README.md

 ### Streams
-Streams can be used as input sources and output destinations, there is no hard limit on how many streams you can use.
-Pass your streams directly to `FFmpegCommand.input()` and `FFmpegCommand.output()`.
+Streams can be used as input sources and output destinations, there is no hard limit on how many streams can be used.
+Pass Node.js streams directly to `FFmpegCommand.input()` and `FFmpegCommand.output()`.

 Example using NodeJS' `fs` module.